astyfre/SIT210-PlantMonitoringSystem/README.md

 Now you should be able to send data to thingspeak from particle using 'Particle.publish("Plant_Moisture", Soil_Moisture);'

 From the RaspberryPi's end there is a function 'def read_data_thingspeak' that will read the data that was published to thingspeak.
+The URL will be https://api.thingspeak.com/channels/_YOURCHANNELID_/fields/1.json?api_key= and the KEY will be your API Read Key found in the 'API Keys' setting